Hierarchical Clustering With Confidence

 There are several promising directions for future work.
 In this paper, we have derived exact p-values under normality.
-Extending our approach to distribution-free settings, future work could investigate the construction of asymptotically valid p-values by using the transfer of conditional validity to other distributions or non-parametric settings, of which has been established in recent work on randomized decision trees \citep{bakshi2025classification}.
-Moreover, although our current approach focuses on hierarchical clustering algorithms, the potential of our randomization scheme to develop inference for other types of clustering methodology as well as for other types of hypotheses about differences between clusters remains to be explored.
+To extend our approach to distribution-free settings, future work could investigate the construction of asymptotically valid p-values by using the transfer of conditional validity to other distributions or to non-parametric settings, similar to what has recently been done for randomized decision trees \citep{bakshi2025classification}.
+Moreover, although our current approach focuses on hierarchical clustering algorithms, the potential of our randomization scheme to develop inference for other types of clustering methodology and for other types of cluster-based hypotheses remains to be explored.